kessiler/instagram-card/README.md

 ---           | ---         | ---                 | ---
 `clientId`    | *string*    | `39040169`  		  | your id from instagram.
 `accessToken` | *string*    | `39040169.f59def8.219f3923300a4b0aa8dcb88ec3964ea2` | key token of your user.

+> @NOTE: If you do not know your clientId, you can search it [HERE!](http://jelled.com/instagram/lookup-user-id)

 ## Development